xenify-io/litepaper/README.md

 ### ◽️ Costs of Swapping on Xenify

-Swapping tokens on the Xenify platform involves a swap fee, which contributes to the rewards pool for XNF token holders.
+Swapping tokens on the Xenify protocol involves a swap fee, which contributes to the rewards pool for XNF token holders.
 When users perform a token swap on Xenify, they are required to pay a swap fee, set at 0.25% of the total swap amount.
 This fee is aimed at rewarding XNF stakers for their participation in the ecosystem.

 The entire 0.25% swap fee is distributed to XNF stakers in the form of native chain tokens as an incentive for their participation in the ecosystem.
 Additionally, the swap fee grants stakers a position in the daily cycle of XNF rewards.
-The team may receive referral rewards from aggregators, which help support Xenify's ongoing development, marketing, and outreach efforts.
+The team may receive referral incentives from aggregators, which help support Xenify's ongoing development, marketing, and outreach efforts.
 These rewards play a crucial role in raising awareness and adoption of XEN, DXN, FENIX, and XNF tokens, ensuring the platform's continued growth and success.

 ### ◽️ Reward Cycle Distribution